 Before downloading this non-security KB4512509 patch, do run the current SSU on your PC.
 This, in turn, will guarantee that this process remains smooth and error-free.
 The latest servicing stack for this patch is KB4509094.

 In addition, you will receive a by default notification regarding this patch update through the Windows Update section.
-However, you can download its standalone package manually as well by clicking here.
+However, you can download its standalone package manually through the Update Catalog.

 Alternatively, navigate to the following path Settings > Update & Security > Windows Update and hit Check for updates option.